arbor-sim/arbor/doc/tutorial/network_ring.rst

 To create a simulation, we must create an :class:`arbor.context` and :py:class:`arbor.domain_decomposition`.

-Step **(12)** creates an execution context that will use all locally available threads, and uses the :func:`arbor.partition_load_balance` to create a default domain decomposition.
+Step **(12)** initalizes the ``threads`` parameter of :class:`arbor.context` with the ``avail_threads`` flag.
+By supplying this flag, a context is constructed that will use all locally available threads.
+On your local machine this will match the number of cpu-cores, times two if your cpu provides some form of simultaneous multithreading.
+Especially with large numbers of cells you will notice the speed-up. :func:`arbor.partition_load_balance` creates a default domain decomposition, which for contexts initialized with ``threads=avail_threads`` distributes cells evenly over the available cores.
 You can print the objects to see what defaults they produce on your system.

 Step **(13)** sets all spike generators to record using the :py:class:`arbor.spike_recording.all` policy.
 This means the timestamps of the generated events will be kept in memory.
 Be default, these are discarded.